← All Guides

 Check Price on Amazon

-Does the NOVA Medical Bath Bench Offer Better Comfort?
+Does the NOVA Bath & Shower Seat Offer Better Comfort?

-"Good mid-range option — especially if your parent finds hard plastic seats uncomfortable."
+"Good mid-range option — especially if your parent wants padded arms and a hygienic cutout."

-NOVA Medical is a well-established brand in adaptive bathing equipment.
-Their bath bench features a backrest, adjustable height, non-slip leg tips, and an optional padded seat version for seniors who find standard hard plastic uncomfortable.
-The build quality is solid, and it ships with clear assembly instructions.
+NOVA is a well-established brand in adaptive bathing equipment.
+This bath seat features a backrest, padded removable arms, a U-shaped hygienic cutout, adjustable height, and non-slip leg tips.
+The build quality is solid, the aluminum frame is sturdy, and it assembles tool-free.

-It is functionally similar to the Vive Shower Chair at a slightly lower price.
-If padding comfort is a priority — especially for seniors with bony prominences or pressure sensitivity — the NOVA padded version is worth considering.
+It is functionally similar to the Vive Shower Chair, with the added benefit of padded arms and a hygienic cutout.
+If comfort and assisted personal care are priorities — especially for seniors with pressure sensitivity — this NOVA model is worth considering.

 Pros